pahuber/PHRINGE/docs/index.rst

 **PHRINGE** is a **PH**\ otoelectron counts generato\ **R** for null\ **ING** int\ **E**\ rferometers and offers fast Monte Carlo-based generation of synthetic data for space-based nulling interferometers observing exoplanetary systems.

-Please cite *Huber et al. 2025 (submitted)* if you use PHRINGE in your research.
+Please cite *Huber et al. 2025 (submitted)* if you use *PHRINGE* in your research.

-For questions or other inquiries, please contact Philipp A. Huber (huberph@phys.ethz.ch).
+For questions and other inquiries, please contact Philipp A. Huber (huberph@phys.ethz.ch).

 .. toctree::
    :maxdepth: 2